-The Strategy & Entrepreneurship Group at the UCL School of Management is seeking applications for a faculty position at the Assistant, Associate, and Full Professor level in strategy and entrepreneurship.
-We are particularly interested in research related to strategy, entrepreneurship, innovation, and technology.
-The anticipated starting date is 1 September 2022.
+The Strategy & Entrepreneurship Group at the UCL School of Management is seeking applications for a faculty position at the Associate or Full Professor level in strategy and entrepreneurship.
+We are particularly interested in research related to entrepreneurship, along with other forms of impact.
+The anticipated starting date is 1 September 2023.

 University College London (UCL) is one of the world’s top universities.
 At its establishment in 1826, UCL was radical and responsive to the needs of society, and this ethos – that excellence should go hand-in-hand with enriching society – continues today.
-UCL’s excellence extends across all academic disciplines; from one of Europe’s largest and most productive hubs for biomedical science interacting with several leading London hospitals, to world-renowned centres for architecture (UCL Bartlett) and fine art (UCL Slade School).
+UCL’s excellence extends across all academic disciplines; from one of Europe’s largest and most productive hubs for biomedical science interacting with several leading London hospitals, to world-renowned centres for architecture and fine art.
 With an annual turnover exceeding £1.5 billion, it is a major research and education hub in London and globally.

 See mgmt.ucl.ac.uk for more information about the School and our research group.

 The UCL School of Management encourages diversity and a positive culture among all faculty, staff, and students.
-Our school is committed to building an intellectual community in which diversity, fairness, and inclusion are valued, and we encourage applications from women and other minorities.
+Our school is committed to building an intellectual community in which diversity, fairness, and inclusion are valued.
 UCL is an Equal Opportunity Employer.